Pivok7/uncom/README.md

 uncom [PATH] [OPTIONS]
 ```

+One or more `PATH`s may be given; each is processed in turn.

 | Flag | Long | Description |
 |------|------|-------------|
 | `-r` | `--remove` | Remove archive when finished |